khirsch/video-player/README.md

 ## Description

-Video Player is the tenth of thirty projects in the [JavaScript30](https://javascript30.com/) series.
+Video Player is the eleventh of thirty projects in the [JavaScript30](https://javascript30.com/) series.

 ## Installation